surniaulula/wpsso-user-locale/readme.txt

 == Upgrade Notice ==

-= 2.6.0-b.1 =
+= 3.0.0-b.1 =

-(2020/10/15) Refactored the add-on class to extend a new WpssoAddOn abstract class.
+(2020/10/15) Added a call to switch_to_locale() on the front-end.
+Refactored the add-on class to extend a new WpssoAddOn abstract class.

 = 2.5.1 =